slviajero/tinybasic/README.md

 A few things have been added by myself.
 As the main target hardware is Arduino microcontrollers, I added EEPROM access, EEPROM program storage and autorun, control of digital and analog I/O as well as the delay function.

+In the meantime the interpreter has grown to include the full Dartmouth language set like READ/DATA, DEFFN and ON/GOTO.

 For further information, please look at: https://github.com/slviajero/tinybasic/wiki

 ## Files in this archive

 basic.c is the program source.
 It can be compiled directly with gcc.
-No header is needed or supplied.
+No header or makefile is needed.

-TinybasicArduino/TinybasicArduino.ino is an exact copy of basic.c, nothing needs to be added or adapted.
+TinybasicArduino/TinybasicArduino.ino is an exact copy of basic.c, nothing needs to be added or adapted except the defs at the beginning of the code.

 monitor.py is a little serial monitor to interact with the running BASIC interpreter on the Arduino.
 It allows very simple loading of files into the Arduino and saving of output to a file on a computer. arduinoterm is a wrapper of monitor.py.

+dosify converts the code to tcc 2.01 ready format to be compiled in DOSBOX.

 The various programs with the extension .bas are test files for the interpreter.

+## What's next

+A FreeRTOS port without the need of the Arduino toolchain.